finestnothing/notes_collection/Spaces/Projects/updating_pkm/folder_structure.md

 Will want to be more particular about what becomes final content
 	Some stuff is so I don't need to google later
 	Other stuff can be for putting together writing
-I want a different graph view as well
-	Want things grouped by topic with just a few connections between topics if possible Not sure if this is feasible
-		I just don't want to overlink or have central files that everything hits